-Ram Vilas Paswan passes away at 74
+Union Consumer Affairs Minister Ram Vilas Paswan passes away at 74

-Ram Vilas Paswan passes away at 74;

 New Delhi, Oct 08: Union Minister and LJP leader Ram Vilas Paswan, who had recently undergone heart surgery, passed away on Thursday, tweets his son Chirag Paswan.